mrsds/msf-portal-docker/README.md

         "visibleInGroup": true
     }

-- Make sure the "handleAs" is set to `gridded_geojson`, "group" is labeled `GRIDDED`, the "url" in "metadata" is set to the metadata you added previously, the "thumbnailImage" is set to the thumbnail image added previously.
+- Make sure the "handleAs" is set to `gridded_geojson`, "group" is labeled `GRIDDED`, the "url" in "metadata" is set to the metadata you added previously, the "thumbnailImage" is set to the thumbnail image added previously, under "palette" the "name" should match the palette name previously added to `palettes.json`.
 - Now in `/msf-ui/src/constants/appConfig.js` edit the `GRIDDED_LAYER_TYPES` array to include your new gridded layer.
 Ensure that the "name" matches the "id".
 For example:

     {